darrenjs/log2mem/README.md

 speed.
 Such loggers might not be readily accesible at the code site being examined, so even trying to use them can be painful.

-So what does log2mem do?
+What does log2mem offer?
 ------------------------

-log2mem is a tool to use for these situations when a debugger and printf can not be used.
-It offers the rough equivalent of very high speed printf; this can then be used to instrument the code without comprimsing runtime performance.
+log2mem is a tool to use for these situations when a debugger and printf somewhat sturggle.
+It offers the rough equivalent of very high speed printf;
+this can then be used to instrument the code without comprimsing runtime performance.
 The program can be run at full speed, the bug can arise, and its footprints can be logged.

-log2mem acheives high performance by writing log statements to a circular buffer emin shared memory.
-So whereas printf involves string construction and writing to some kind of stream at the time of the call, log2mem instead writes the raw data values direct to memory.
-A separate tool, log2mem-util, is later used to inspect the shared memory and convert the raw logging data to human readable strings. log2mem additionally makes use of lock-free and lock-less techniques to ensure optimal performance.
+log2mem acheives high performance (typically around 100 to 150 nanoseconds per call) by writing log statements to a circular buffer held in shared memory.
+So whereas printf involves string construction and writing to some kind of stream at the time of the call, log2mem instead writes the raw data values direct to in-memory circular buffer.
+A separate tool, log2mem-util, is later used to inspect the shared memory and convert the raw logging data to human readable strings. log2mem additionally makes use of lock-free techniques to ensure optimal performance.
 Additionally, log2mem is easy to integrate in existing C/C++ code.

-[maybe illustrate this?  ie, compare printf and xlog_write, shwoing what each does]

-[make a statement about typical performance ... but where to place?]

-On a 2.5 GHz Intel Core i5, logging a simple message including timestamp, thread id and a couple of values, takes under 150 nanoseconds.

-[say is currently limited to Linux based systems]

-[would be nice to have a diagram]
+Note that the ciruclar bufffer is pre-defined to store a fixed amount of data.
+Once that limit is reached, new messages can continue to be stored, but they will overwrite the oldest messages.
+Given this limitation, log2mem is not particularly suitable for general application logging.

 Hello World
 ===========

 Below is a basic "hello world" example of using log2mem.
-Integration into your code requires that the header file `log2mem.h` is included and the library `liblog2mem` added to the link line.
+Integration into application code requires that the header file `log2mem.h` is included and the library `liblog2mem` added to the link line.

 ```c++
 #include <log2mem/log2mem.h>